Ada-Developers-Academy/core-unit-2/api-7-refactoring/refactor-validate-book.md

 ## Refactoring `validate_book`

-Taking a look over `book_routes.py`, we can see that all of the routes which read or alter a model by `id` use the `validate_book` function.
+Next up, we're going to examine how we can improve `validate_book`.
+Looking over `book_routes.py`, we can see that all of the routes which read or alter a model by `id` use the `validate_book` function.
 This makes sense, we're reusing code to fetch a single `Book` from the database, so that's all good right?
-Here's where we want to think about our upcoming models.
+Here's where we want to think about our upcoming work and new models.

 The `validate_book` function only works for our `Book` model–it isn't flexible enough to work for any model.
 If we keep up this pattern, every new model and its associated routes will require a validation function very similar to `validate_book`.
 For example, an new `Author` model would need a `validate_author` function for routes that read, update or delete an `Author` by `id`.